Personal Loans After Bankruptcy

 Looking Into Applying With a Co-signer

 A co-signer who has a strong credit and income history may be able to help you qualify for a loan.
-But keep in mind that if you can’t pay, the co-signer may be responsible for paying back your loan.
+But both parties should keep in mind that the co-signer is typically responsible for paying back the loan if the primary borrower can’t do so.

 Building Your Credit

-It’s OK to take some time to try to improve your credit profile before reapplying for an unsecured personal loan.
+You may need to take some time to try to build your credit profile before reapplying for an unsecured personal loan.
 You still have a chance to work toward reducing your other debt.
 There are many types of personal loans available, and a little waiting time to consider what’s right for you isn’t a bad thing.

 The Takeaway

-Getting approved for an unsecured personal loan after bankruptcy isn’t impossible, but it’s a good idea to compare offers, go in with eyes wide open about interest rates and fees, and gauge whether it’s the right time to borrow.
+Getting approved for an unsecured personal loan after bankruptcy isn’t impossible, but it may take some time to qualify and your rates and fees will likely be less favorable.
+It’s a good idea to compare offers from several lenders and gauge whether it’s the right time to borrow.

 SoFi’s Personal Loan was named NerdWallet’s 2024 winner for Best Personal Loan overall.